emilioeperez/database/from-zero-to-AI-agent-hero-with-private-ai-agent-studio/lab7/lab7.md

 This concludes the current module.
 You now know how to use the Template Gallery to leverage pre-build workflows and hot to design your own custom workflows using the Agent Builder.
 These tools enable you to build, test and deploy advanced AI workflows tailored for your needs.

 We hope this LiveLab has been illustrative and helpful to you in exploring and learning all of the features of Oracle Private AI Agent Studio.
 Explore additional modules for further discoveries and learning opportunities.
-You may now **proceed to the next lab**.

 ## Acknowledgements